koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 decided to get rid of most of it, and bundle it, minimize it and enable the scripts only if were in use.

+To imprvoe the loading speed, I have decided to [preload the js bundle](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload), so that the browser can fetch it a little before the js code is actually defined and used.
+This improves speed a little, since the minimized bundle, changes between a few pages.

+Hugo provides some nice [Go Pipelines to do so](https://gohugo.io/hugo-pipes/bundling/).
+This snippet will always load [instantpage](https://instant.page), but enables [TocBot](https://tscanlin.github.io/tocbot/) only on pages, and [Mermaid](https://mermaid-js.github.io/mermaid/#/) only if the page uses it.

+You can check the full code of how I am bundling the JavaScript code [here]().

 ## Serving all these things together
 It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I then